Advisory

 The goals of our Advisory Program are:

-• Advisors will give each student a voice as an active participant among a community of learners.
+- Advisors will give each student a voice as an active participant in a community of learners.

 Individual Student Goals